codeonlyjs/website/content/guide/apiTemplates.md

 ### get {#InputOptions#get}

-Get the value of the property
+Get the value of the property.

 ```ts